underscoreio/essential-scala/dsl/operators.md

 ## Final Words

-Operator syntax, and particularly symbolic operators, can be powerful way for creating a concise syntax to express domain specific operations.
+Operator syntax, and particularly symbolic operators, are a powerful way of creating a concise syntax to express domain specific operations.
 However it can also be a great way to obscure your code.
 When creating symbolic operators you must consider the costs and benefits.
 Generally, if an operator has a well known meaning (e.g. the arthimetic operators) or is commonly known within a specific domain *and* dealing with the domain is a major part of the program you're writing then symbolic operators can be a good approach.
 In other cases caution is advised.